TurtleTracks/groupChat/README.md

 Compiling chat_server:

-chat_server needs xlib, xcb, and pthreads to compile. packages for each can be install (in Ubuntu) with:
+chat_server needs xlib, xcb, and pthreads to compile. packages for each can be installed (in Ubuntu) with:

 $sudo apt-get install libx11-dev libxcb1-dev libpthread-stubs0-dev

 makefile also needs pkg-config to include those libraries, install with: